-Remember when Jesus spoke to the thief on the cross, He referred to Heaven as "paradise."
-It was a Persian term for a lush, beautiful, protected oasis.
+Remember when Jesus spoke to the thief on the cross He referred to Heaven as "paradise."
+"Paradise" is a Persian term for a lush, beautiful, protected oasis.

-When you think of Heaven, think of Fiji or Tahiti...
+When you think of Heaven think Fiji or Tahiti...
 The original garden was called "Eden," which means "delights."
-That was God's intention for us - eternal delight - and that too is our ultimate destination!
+That was God's intention for us - eternal delight - and that too, is our ultimate destination!

-Note a couple of other details in verses 1-2, the tree of life bears "twelve fruits..."
-One tree yields bananas, and mangos, and oranges - multiple fruits.
-Apparently, in Heaven, there're few limitations and unbridled creativity.
+Notice a couple of other details in verses 1-2, the tree of life bears "twelve fruits..."
+One tree yields bananas, mangos, oranges - multiple fruits.
+Apparently, Heaven has few limitations and unbridled creativity.